Case Example: Knee Osteoarthritis

 I am going to keep this guide focused on presenting the known data at hand, rather than spinning conspiracy theories!

-Now, back to our program and something to be excited about – how Regenerative Medicine procedures such as stem cell therapy can do the polar opposite of NSAIDS and corticosteroids – and have a powerful healing effect on injured/damaged tissue.
+Now, back to our program and something to be excited about – how Integrative Orthopedics procedures such as Cellular Treatment can do the polar opposite of NSAIDS and corticosteroids – and have a powerful healing effect on injured/damaged tissue.

 Here is a simple graphic to come back to help you understand the step process that is being triggered in the body through the use of Regenerative treatments.